decred-proposals/mainnet/cb446a469987d6603d93f442ef0d4e45bacbea47a72b5ce89f9c3cac3868d627/1/payload/index.md

 _(1) Creation of Decred Evangelist Role_

-•	We create a new class of participant in the Decred Ecosystem called “Decred Evangelist”,
+•	We create a new class of participant in the Decred Ecosystem called “Decred Evangelist”

 •	Individuals who would like to become a Decred Evangelist submit their real-world identity and CV to the Decred Community to be approved in a rolling vote held every three-months by the majority of the stakeholder community,